Mohammad Abdul Halim

-Mohammad Abdul Halim is a Bangladeshi former footballer who played as a striker in the Dhaka League and Bangladesh national football team during the mid 1970s.
+Mohammad Abdul Halim is a Bangladeshi former footballer who played as a striker for the Bangladesh national team from 1976 to 1979.
 He scored three goals during the 1980 AFC Asian Cup qualifiers, and helped Bangladesh qualify for the main tournament for the first time ever.
-Halim was the joint–top goal scorer in the 1976 Dhaka League season, however, he never played for Bangladesh's big teams spending his club career in the top tier with PWD SC & Rahmatganj MFS.
+Halim was the joint–top goal scorer in the 1976 First Division League season while playing for PWD SC, however, he did not play for Bangladesh's big teams, spending majority of his club career in the top tier with Rahmatganj MFS.

+Early life

+In his school years, Halim immersed himself in athletics, taking part in a multitude of high jump and marathon inter-school competitions.

-Playing career
+Club career

 Halim's Dhaka career started with Holden XI in 1974.
 The following year, he played for the Fire Service in the Dhaka Second Division.
-In 1976, Halim got a chance to play top level of football in Dhaka, the Dhaka League.
+In 1976, Halim got a chance to play top level of football in Dhaka, the First Division.
 He joined office team PWD SC and became the joint–top goal scorer in the league with 13 goals alongside Hafizuddin Ahmed of Mohammedan SC.
-That year, Halim outscored established strikers Chunnu, Abdul Gaffar and Enayetur Rahman.
+That year, Halim outscored established strikers Ashrafuddin Ahmed Chunnu, Abdul Gaffar and Enayetur Rahman.
 Halim went onto join fellow league minnows Rahmatganj MFS.

+International career

-Being the league's top scorer, he was called up to the Bangladesh national team in the same year and went to play in the King's Cup.
-Halim was also kept as a standby player for the 1978 AFC Youth Championship held in Dhaka, although he did not make it to the final list of selected players.
+Being the league's joint–top scorer, Halim was called up to the Bangladesh national team and went on to participate in the 1976 King Cup.
+Halim, who played in the 1977 AFC Youth Championship, was on standby for the 1978 AFC Youth Championship in Dhaka but didn't make the final list.
 Halim's start with the senior national team was promising.
-In 1979, Halim scored two goals against Afghanistan in the qualifying round of the Asian Cup in Dhaka, after Bangladesh fell two goals behind in the first half.
+In 1979, Halim scored a brace against Afghanistan in the qualifying round of the Asian Cup in Dhaka, after Bangladesh fell two goals behind in the first half.
 He helped Bangladesh qualify for the 1980 AFC Asian Cup as he scored during a 3–2 win against Afghanistan during their third qualifying match in Dhaka.
-However, Halim's playing career came to an early end due to a knee injury.
+However, Halim's international career came to an early end due to a knee injury.